githubsands/microexchange/README.md

 1. tie dispatcher to clientManager
 1. provide main function - tie the components together
 1. completed trades should be posted in sqlLite with some fault tolerance (two phase commits)
-1. cleanup linked-list implmentation (needs unsafe freepointers to replicate voyager's C implentation fully):
+1. cleanup linked-list implmentation (needs unsafe freepointers to fully replicate voyager's C implementation)

 ## Inspired by